jls42/leapmultix/README.en.md

 ### PWA (Progressive Web App)

-LeapMultix is a full PWA with offline support and installability.
+LeapMultix is a full PWA with offline support and installation capability.

 **Service Worker** (`sw.js`):